bjvanderweij/dflock/README.md

 d2 2 ...
 ```

-because `d1` depends on `d0`, and all change requests after `d1` must also depend on `d0` or change requests that came after it.
-Note that a change request with no specified dependency has an implicit dependency on the upstream.

-In this particular situation we can use `dfl remix` to re-order the commits such that a valid plan can be constructed.
+In this particular situation, we can use `dfl remix` to re-order commits such that a valid plan can be constructed.
-If we swap commit 2 with commit 1, we can construct the following valid plan:
+By swapping commits 2 and 1 we can construct the following valid plan:

 ```
 d0 0 ...